MohanadKhh/Octo-Education-Challenge-Program-Designer/README.md

 ### 4. Each Node with its prerequisite is identified by a unique GUID from frontend, not by name

 > **Scenario**: A university might have an "Electives" group inside both the AI track and the IT track.
 If we link prerequisites by name, the system can't tell which "Electives" is meant.
-By using unique identifiers (GUIDs), every item in the curriculum is unambiguous — even when two items share the same display name.
+By using unique identifiers (GUIDs), every item in the curriculum is unambiguous — even when two items share the same display name. **However,** the stored GUID in DB created by Backend not cliend side.

 In API responses, we return **both** the ID and the human-readable name of each prerequisite, so the frontend can display friendly labels while keeping reliable linkages under the hood — [see example of Create Program Endpoint request with GUID and response with prerequisite(ID & Name) below](#1-post-programs--create-program).